tc39/notes/es9/2018-07/july-26.md

 MPT: Elixir uses "Naive", but that’s a bit controversial too.
 I like Simple, but again we’re really not sure yet.
 Another controversy is whether this should be a new global called `Temporal`, or a built-in module.

-SFC: I was wondering how this interops with Intl.DateTimeFormat, etc. I would like to see any APIs that generate DateStrings to be Intl first.
+SCR:I was wondering how this interops with Intl.DateTimeFormat, etc. I would like to see any APIs that generate DateStrings to be Intl first.
 Where is toLocaleString?

 MPT: Sort of by definition this would have to be a separate proposal.